gec/reef-example-apps/Readme.md

   - Run "Build > Make Project" to have IntelliJ collect the dependencies and build the project.
     Note:  Reef apis are maintained in a maven artifactory repository and you will need network access to the internet.

-You will also need an approriate "System Model" to run your application against.
+You will also need an appropriate "System Model" to run your application against.
 There are a few examples provided with the Reef distribution (in the samples directory) for generic applications but some example applications will include their own configuration file in the root directory.